ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 9.2

+### All editors

+* Customizing keyboard shortcuts
+* Recording macros for all editors
+* Additional settings in the Admin Panel
+* New API methods for working with all editors

+### PDF Editor

+* Ability to set the color for the Redact option

 ## Version 9.1

 ### All editors